authoress/sphinx-intl-guide/docs/translate-text-in-po-files.rst

 Now all the texts in .po files are translated.

-You can pull the updated .po file from GitHub to build your documentation locally.
+You can pull the newly translated .po file from GitHub (by using ``git pull``) to build your documentation locally.